 - Provides valuable evidence for insurance companies and/or relevant legal proceedings

-- Gives victims peace of mind knowing that all important information has been recorded with the authorities (and won’t be forgotten or changed)
+- Gives victims peace of mind knowing that all-important information has been recorded with the authorities (and won’t be forgotten or changed)

 - Offers an objective viewpoint of the accident, potentially offering more information than a victim can see on their own

-- Responding officers can help victims stay calm and clear-headed during a difficult time, as well as guide them through next steps
+- Responding officers can help victims stay calm and clear-headed during a difficult time, as well as guide them through the next steps

 - Officers can interview any available witnesses for supporting statements

 Accident Reporting Helps More Than Just Victims